 Current NSF awards:

-- Using Augmented Reality and Artificial Intelligence to Improve Teaching and Learning Spatial Transformations in STEM Disciplines PI: Wei Yan, Alabama A&M University.
+- Using Augmented Reality and Artificial Intelligence to Improve Teaching and Learning Spatial Transformations in STEM Disciplines PI: Wei Yan, Texas A&M University.
 CoPIs: Francis Quek, Philip Yasskin, Dezhen Song, Heather Burte

 - Catalyst Project: Development and Implementation of Intelligent Adaptive Cyberlearning System for Minority Freshmen Students PI: Salam Khan, Alabama A&M University.
 CoPIs: Peter Clarke, Jacob Oluwoye, Lydia Davenport, Anjan Biswas